 Paramedic Lee Salmon, also of Penrith, was on duty that day.
 "It pushed us to our clinical limits and her to her limitations of life," he said.
-"Grace is almost the same age as my own Grace with GNAAS paramedic Lee Salmon and his daughter Lily.

-daughter Lily, so it was hugely emotional for me when, after the complications, I went and explained all that had gone on to the parents and grandparents."
+"Grace is almost the same age as my own daughter Lily, so it was hugely emotional for me when, after the complications, I went and explained all that had gone on to the parents and grandparents."